We may earn money or products from the companies mentioned in this post.

-In addition to the insulation provided by the extra weight you put on, when you are pregnant extra blood flow will cause higher-than-normal body temperatures.
+In addition to the insulation provided by the extra weight, you put on when you’re pregnant extra blood flow will cause higher-than-normal body temperatures.
 If you are already in a hot weather zone, this can become very uncomfortable.
 Luckily, we compiled a quick list of ways for expectant moms to beat the heat.

 In the warmer weather, you can at least enjoy cooler foods such as raw fruits and vegetables.
 They are packed with nutrients, can help cool you off, and are in full abundance.
 You can even cook and freeze the delicious summer fruits and vegetables to serve as baby food later.

-The sunshine will provide you with some much needed Vitamin D (and mood-boosting seratonin!).
+The sunshine will provide you with some much-needed Vitamin D (and mood-boosting serotonin!).
 Vitamin D deficiency is very common amongst pregnant women, and although you want to limit your sun exposure, that extra boost of the vitamin for a few minutes a day can go a long way.
-You can also increase this vitamin with some fatty fish or high quality fermented cod liver oil.
+You can also increase this vitamin with some fatty fish or high-quality fermented cod liver oil.

 Respiratory syncytial virus (RSV) is a respiratory tract infection that may be serious for premature babies, and those under six months old who have issues with their hearts and lungs.
 RSV seasons lasts from about October to May.

 Go for a swim or take in a movie in a cool theater.
 There are a number of activities that can help you relax and beat the heat.
-Even a gentle massage can reduce swelling you may be experiencing due to your summer pregnancy.
+Even a gentle massage can reduce the swelling you may be experiencing during your summer pregnancy.

-Salt can help you retain water, and the iodide is essential for your baby, but too much will cause swelling and may dehydrate you.
+Salt can help you retain water.
+The iodide is essential for your baby, but too much will cause swelling and may dehydrate you.
 Make sure to regulate your intake and stay away from foods very high in sodium.

 Being dehydrated can lead to a number of complications like urinary tract infections and lower amniotic fluids, and should be avoided.

 You should try to drink about two liters of water every day.
-In the summer, you need to be adding eight ounces for every hour you spend in the heat.
+In the summer, you need to add eight ounces for every hour you spend in the heat.
 Having enough water in your system will help you regulate body heat.
 A sign of dehydration is “maternal overheating.”

-Summer pregnancy can be a challenge, but with proper care and preparation, you’ll make it to the Autumn months and your little bundle of Joy!
+Summer pregnancy can be a challenge, but with proper care and preparation, you’ll make it to the Autumn months and will enjoy your little bundle of Joy!